solana-labs/solana/docs/src/cli/transfer-tokens.md

 solana transfer --fee-payer=<SENDER_KEYPAIR> --from=<SENDER_KEYPAIR> ~/fee-payer.json 1
 ```

-Hopefully that's the last time you use the `--fee-payer` option!
+Hopefully that is the last time you use the `--fee-payer` option!

 ## Send Tokens